Ignasi Miquel

-Ignasi Miquel Pons (born 28 September 1992) is a Spanish professional footballer who plays for Granada CF. Mainly a centre-back, he can also be utilized at left-back.
+Ignasi Miquel Pons (born 28 September 1992) is a Spanish professional footballer who plays for CD Leganés.
+Mainly a centre-back, he can also be utilized at left-back.

 Miquel is a Spanish youth international and has played for the under-21 team, under-19 team and under-16 team.

 Club career

 Early career

 Born in Barcelona, Catalonia, Miquel spent five years at La Masia academy before being released.
 Miquel transferred to UE Cornellà but it was not long before Miquel was playing for the club's reserve team, leading to a call-up to the Spain under-16's.
 A series of outstanding performances for the Spanish Youth side caught the eye of some of the world's biggest clubs.
 Manchester United and Valencia CF both faxed trial offers, showing how his stock had risen in just a few months.

 Arsenal

 Miquel joined the club just after his 16th birthday, making his debut in the Zinedine Zidane Tournament held in Cannes.
 Miquel made 12 appearances for the reserves in the 2009–10 season, becoming reserve team captain.
 He was selected as part of the first team squad for Cup games against Ipswich Town and Leeds United in January 2011 but did not feature in either game.

-On 20 February 2011, prior to Arsenal's FA Cup fifth round match against Leyton Orient, it was announced that he would be starting his first competitive match for the club.
+On 20 February 2011, prior to Arsenal's FA Cup fifth-round match against Leyton Orient, it was announced that he would be starting his first competitive match for the club.
 He played the full 90 minutes as Arsenal drew with Leyton Orient 1–1.
 On 2 March, Miquel played the full 90 minutes as Arsenal beat Leyton Orient 5–0 in the FA Cup replay at the Emirates.
 He only made two appearances later in the 2010–11 season.